varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 I occasionally record screencasts.
 For that purpose, I use [OBS Studio](https://obsproject.com/).

+I read a lot of eBooks.
+I use [Foliate](https://johnfactotum.github.io/foliate/) to read eBooks on my Ubuntu machine and [Google Play Books](https://play.google.com/books) to read on my mobile phone.

 My current blog is setup on top of [Jekyll](https://jekyllrb.com/) which is a static site generator and is hosted on [GitHub Pages](https://pages.github.com/).
 The Jekyll theme that I'm using is called [Reverie](https://github.com/amitmerchant1990/reverie) which is a tailor-made according to my taste.

 For all my Markdown writing needs, I use an editor called [Markdownify](https://markdownify.js.org/) which I made two years ago.
 And for grammar corrections, I use [Grmmarly](http://grammarly.com/).